JacobSearles/cs3754-react-stage-1/README.md

 - a tab to list all users (if the user is currently logged in as an administrator).
   You can use a "refresh" button to retrieve the current list.

-- all tabs should have proper error handling for when the API call fails that inform the user of the error that occurred.
+- all tabs should have proper error handling for when the API call fails that informs the user of the error that occurred.

 - a spinner that spins while an API request is in progress.